nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 Once you have downloaded the form, please enter the following information and return to (platforms.supportdesk@nhs.net)

 1. Enter your name and contact details.
-2. In section 1, enter the FQDN (must not be the same as an existing FQDN on the organisation code) and IP.
+2. In section 1, enter the FQDN (Fully Qualified Domain Name, must not be the same as an existing FQDN on the organisation code) and IP.
-3. In section 2, enter the ODS code and name of your allocated testing organisation (i.e. the pack allocated by the test data team).
+3. In section 2, enter the ODS (Organisation Data Service) code and name of your allocated testing organisation (i.e. the pack allocated by the test data team).
-4. Enter the Source IP
+4. Enter the Source IP.

 ## Generating a Certificate Signing Request ##

 You will also need to generate and submit a Certificate Signing Request (CSR) and a Private Key to obtain an endpoint certificate for the requested FQDN.

-The CSR must have a key length of 2048 and have the common name set to the FQDN value.
+1. The CSR must have a key length of 2048
+2. The common name must be set to the FQDN value.

 We recommend using [OpenSSL](http://slproweb.com/products/Win32OpenSSL.html) for this.

 Please do specify alongside the request to the Platforms Support Desk the need to be allocated a ‘NHS e-RS-API Testing Pack’.